VincentToups/racket-lib/roguelikes/turtles-monad.md

 ), take apart the returned state doublet, grab the `draw-these` data from the global state, and pass it to Racket's GUI library.
-This tutorial is already too long to provide all the code to do that, but you can download it all from my github.
+This tutorial is already too long to provide all the code to do that, but you can download it all from my [github][github-racket].
 The interface is easy enough.
-The function called `turtles-go` takes a turtle-state fun and applies it to an emtpy initial state, pulls out the drawing after the function is finished, and draws it.
+The function called `turtles-go` takes a turtle-state fun and applies it to an empty initial state, pulls out the drawing after the function is finished, and draws it.

 Let's practice using the turtle monad to draw something.
 How about a regular n-gon?
 A regular n-gon is defined by an edge length and a